 CEOL stands for Claims Expenses Outside the Limits.
 The purpose of CEOL is to provide additional coverage for claims expenses to help preserve the primary limit of liability.
 The other option is Claims Expenses Inside the limits (CEIL).
 With CEIL, every dollar used for claims expenses reduces the liability limit by a dollar.
-Once the limit of liability is exhausted, either through claims expenses or an indemnity payment, the obligation of the malpractice insurance carrier is fulfilled.
-This is also referred to as “Burning” of your liability limit.
+Once the limit of liability is exhausted, either by payment of claims expenses or an indemnity payment, the obligation of the malpractice insurance carrier is fulfilled.
+CEIL is also referred to as “Burning” of your liability limit.

 Different insurance carriers offer different options for CEOL:

 1. The CEOL limit equals the primary limit of liability, sometimes called “Full” CEOL.